Average Pay Calculation

 The government guidance refers to an average pay calculation over the 2019/2020 tax year.
 There are still unanswered questions about what should or should not be included, however, Fourth have worked with payroll organisations and HMRC to provide an average calculation for our customers.

 The average pay calculation shown within the Furlough page is calculated using the hours, holiday, and shifts that have been processed through payroll from 6th April 2019 until 29th February 2020.

 The average calculation has been worked out as follows:

 The calculation of the rate to be applied has been used so the average wage for the whole tax year is calculated.
 This is calculated using the number of days between 6th April 2019 and 29th Feb 2020 (330 days) or the employee start date and 29th Feb 2020, if the employee started during the tax year.

 Next, the annual basic is calculated using the total calculated pay for the tax year to 29th Feb, multiplied by the rate to be applied.

-Finally, the annual basic is divided by the pay frequency.
+Finally, the annual basic is divided by pay frequency.

-We have not included other payments such as overtime, commission, fees, etc, because we do not know whether these payments are discretionary or contractual.
+Fourth has not included other payments such as overtime, commission, fees, etc, because it is still unknown whether these payments are discretionary or contractual.

-If payments are included and are used to apply for the job retention grant, HMRC may refuse to accept the application or decide to audit the payments, which may result in a request to repay the grant.
+If payments are included and used to apply for the Job Retention Grant, HMRC may refuse to accept the application or decide to audit the payments, which may result in a request to repay the grant.